Logos Bible Software Is Free (Sort Of)

 The Lexham Bible Dictionary is free anyway—even if you don’t use Logos Basic.
 But don’t let the price fool you.
 It’s a valuable resource, and one of the Bible dictionaries I can actually recommend.

-Easton‘s famous Bible Dictionary is here, too—but that’s no surprise, right?
+Easton‘s famous (public domain) Bible Dictionary is here, too—but that’s no surprise, right?

 6. Basic is a free way to upgrade to Logos Bible Software 7